Are Your White Flowers Flat? (Copic Marker Makeover)

 You can keep rearranging the furniture— different blends, different step-by-steps…

-What you really need to change is how you think about coloring.
+Instead, let’s change how you think about coloring.

 COLOR WONK